 For further information go to http://www.go-maut.at.

 Like other road laws in Austria, non-compliance results in a hefty fine and in this case suspension of the vehicle.
-And you may find your insurance is null and void if the car you are driving is involved in an accident during this season without winter tyres.
+And you may find your insurance is null and void if the car you are driving is involved in an accident during this season without winter tires.

-For information on road conditions, tune into English radio channel fm4, between 91 and 105 FM, depending on the location you are in.
+For information on road conditions, tune into the English radio channel fm4, between 91 and 105 FM, depending on the location you are in.